Sanjubis31/Chess-game/README.markdown

-# Javascript Chess Game by Abdul
+# Javascript Chess Game

-please subscribe  my channel "THE SOLUTION HUB" for more videos and tuts
+This is a simple chess game implemented in JavaScript, HTML, and CSS.